 Turkish Islamic politics are evolving to something similar to Christian Democrats in Europe and not something similar to a Middle Eastern political arena, but it is taking time.

 Religious politics of today are a kind of the antithesis of earlier decades.

 In the old times, secular Turkish politicians took it too far to ban religion in public life.
 In my early years of life, I was also a supporter of these bans.
 Yet, after my legal training in Turkey and the UK, I can see my mistakes now.

-I believe banning headscarves or not allowing some religious acts may be okay in the 1920s world, but the secularism of the 1980s was violating human rights.
+I believe banning headscarves or not allowing some religious acts may be okay in the 1920s world, but the communism-like religious freedom bans of the 1980s were violating human rights.

 Additionally, according to Middle Eastern people, most Turkish people are light Muslims at best, and according to most Turkish people, Arabs got it all wrong, and they are practicing Islam in a backward way.

 The Middle East does not have Turkish traditions, history, and Islamic practices.
 Turkish Sultans had the title of Khalifa, and they were the spiritual head of Islam.